CartonSta/ECE5505-Final-Project/README.md

 		note: setting a gate that is already set to x to x again will just propagate its current x value and X Tree (useful if you want to undo a change to a successor gate)
 	If -x enabled:
 	- x# - view the X Tree for gate #.
+	note: The interactive mode has not been written to handle bad inputs well, so entering invalid numbers for the appropriate commands may cause it to prematurely exit.

 How to interpret the output: